risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/risingwave-flink-comparison.md

 State management is an important aspect of stream processing systems.
 It refers to the ability of the system to track and manage the internal computation state so as to support elastic scaling and failure recovery.

-As a stream processing framework, Apache Flink was not designed for persisting data.
+As a stream processing framework, Apache Flink was not optimized for persisting data.
 It uses RocksDB to manage internal states in each machine, and periodically sends the internal states to remote persistent storage for checkpointing purposes.
 This strategy works for scenarios where the state size is small.
 However, when supporting large-state scenarios (such as maintaining a 7-day windows or joining multiple data streams), Flink can crash directly or confront performance degradation due to excessive page swapping.

-RisingWave is a SQL database that natively stores data.
-It uses its own cloud-native storage system, called Hummock, to persist materialized views and internal states in stateful stream executors to cloud storage services (specifically, all S3-compatible services).
+RisingWave uses its own cloud-native storage system, called Hummock, to persist materialized views and internal states in stateful stream executors to cloud storage services (specifically, all S3-compatible services).
 Similar to an LSM-tree, Hummock persists data in tiered storage and is optimized for bulk writes.
 In RisingWave, data persistence is triggered by a checkpoint-style coordination process.
 Each executor receives barrier messages from its upstream executors and increments the delta of state updates into Hummock.
 This mechanism enables RisingWave to support stream processing that requires extra-large state management.

 ## Query serving

 *Apache Flink was not designed for serving ad-hoc queries; RisingWave by design is a database and can serve concurrent ad-hoc queries.*

-Apache Flink was originally designed for stream processing, but has recently introduced a batch processing mode.
 The batch processing engine in Flink shares similar design principles with its stream processing engine, allowing it to leverage many of the same optimizations and features.
 When running batch queries in Flink, users can use either the DataSet API or the Table API, both of which provide a high-level interface for writing batch processing jobs.
 The DataSet API allows users to write batch processing jobs using Java or Scala, while the Table API provides a SQL-like language called FlinkSQL for querying and manipulating batch data.

-Flink’s query serving capability is still in the early stages, and is not yet well optimized for supporting concurrent query serving, particularly when dealing with large volumes of data.
-As a result, users typically still dump data into downstream systems for query serving.
+In 2022, Flink launched the Table Store project (now renamed [Apache Paimon](https://paimon.apache.org/)) to enhance its ability to query streaming computation results or intermediate states.
+Table Store mainly adopts a columnar storage format and is designed to address the lack of support for streaming systems in data lake products such as Iceberg.
+The design of Table Store reflects its main use in offline analysis scenarios and is not suitable for high-concurrency online service queries.

 RisingWave enables users to query both materialized views and the internal states of stateful stream operators using PostgreSQL-style SQL.
 The platform has a built-in batch query engine that utilizes modern database technologies to optimize performance.
 The batch engine offers two modes: local and distributed.
 The local mode is designed for processing point queries with high concurrency, while the distributed mode is for processing large volumes of data in parallel.
 This allows users to rely on RisingWave for serving concurrent SQL queries, minimizing the need for additional external systems and reducing costs.